PawelKozy/mcp-breach-to-fix-labs/README.md

 ﻿# MCP Incident Lab

 Hands-on lab of ten Model Context Protocol (MCP) challenges reproduced from real CVEs and public incident reports.
-I’ve run every exploit end-to-end with Cursor/Codex and Claude, so the steps aren’t theoretical—they’re the exact tool calls the assistants followed.
+I’ve run every exploit end-to-end with Cursor, so the steps aren’t theoretical—they’re the exact tool calls the assistants followed.
 Every scenario ships in two modes:

 - **Vulnerable** - intentionally exploitable implementation you can reproduce end-to-end in Cursor/Codex.
 - **Secure** - minimal fix focusing on the specific control the incident highlighted (not a "perfect" rewrite).